Why is my ceiling fan frequent outages

 Frequently Asked Questions

-How do I know if my ceiling fan needs repair?
+How do I know if my ceiling fan's capacitor needs to be replaced?

 Connect with certified professionals in your area